 Don's concerns were related to the low percentage of respondents who told us their workplaces had a mass text notification system in place.
 “Currently the top way of notifying employees about an incident that happens while they are in the office is through an intercom system,” he said - adding: “As the number of Millennials and Generation Z employees rises, and where we work from becomes more fluid, organizations will need to move beyond a loudspeaker announcement to alert employees.”

-Join Todd, Juliette and Don for Our Exclusive Webinar
+Listen to Todd, Juliette and Don's Exclusive Webinar

-On Thursday, March 1st from 12-1pm EDT, we will be hosting an exclusive webinar in which Todd, Juliette and Don will be showcasing the survey results and discussing why employees and employers are not seeing eye-to-eye on workplace safety preparation.
-In addition, the team will highlight what the findings mean for businesses moving forward into 2019 and provide tips for workplace safety preparedness.
+On Thursday, March 1st from 12-1pm EDT, we hosted an exclusive webinar in which Todd, Juliette and Don showcased the survey results and discussed why employees and employers are not seeing eye-to-eye on workplace safety preparation.
+In addition, the team highlighted what the findings mean for businesses moving forward into 2019 and provided tips for workplace safety preparedness.